 Though many PPM software are currently able to handle a certain degree of resource management automation, they often still require manual evaluation and adjustments to make full use of the available data.
 With AI, this can be simplified by directly notifying project managers of the changes and linking resources directly to places they can be best utilized.
 This entire process may someday even be fully automated, significantly reducing wastages and fully optimizing portfolios.

 4. Accurate Risk Management

-Risks are one of the biggest factors to project failure and even the most vigilant of project managers can miss potentially project-derailing risks.
+Risks are one of the biggest contributors to project failure and even the most vigilant of project managers can miss potentially project-derailing risks.
 AI will allow project managers to dig below the surface, identify trends and patterns that can evade cursory glances and give them the ability to make informed data-based decisions.
 This does not replace the importance of intuition, contexts, and personal experience when identifying project risks but simply adds another layer of accuracy and depth.

 Not only will AI help identify potential risks, it can also perform risk modelling and analysis based on accurate, real-time data from a multitude of data sources on the spot.
 That means any minute changes across the span of the project, be it the slightest change in scope, budget, schedule, and so on, can be actively considered into risk predictions and planning.
-A better understanding of risks means less opportunities for project failure.
+A better understanding of risks means fewer opportunities for project failure.

 5. Precise cost management

 Two of the biggest challenges of precise cost management is inaccurate or delayed reporting.
 With a high dependency on accurate human data input and approvals, projects lose valuable dollars from time wasted waiting on people and errors made within projects.